 Don’t forget to look around you at the classic Parisian apartments, this is as good as it gets.
 But all that chic comes with a price so don’t come searching for bargains.
 There is one thing that is free in Paris and that is to experience its beauty by walking its streets.
 So get your walking shoes on ‘cause we’re about to make good use of them!

 There are loads of things to do, eat and see in Saint Germain.
 I will do my best to cover the highlights as well as my own secret tips.
 This Saint Germain itinerary is a bit long but you can skip through the sections based on what you like and use the map to help you get oriented.
 There’s even a secret bonus tip to those who make it to the end of the itinerary!

 Exploring Saint-Germain-des-Prés – Logistics:

 - Before you go: pick up your own copy of The Rough Guide To Paris (only $17 on Amazon), together with these neighborhood guides, it’ll be your best friend in The City of Lights.

 - When to go: weekends are when this charming quarter is at its best.
 However, if you like Parisian open-air food markets, Sunday is your day (see bio market).
 Otherwise, the covered Marche Saint Germain is open every day but Monday.

-- Where to start: there is no right or wrong way as there’s lots of things to do in Saint-Germain-des-Prés, and you’ll probably want to come back here a few times.
+- Where to start: there is no right or wrong way as there are lots of things to do in Saint-Germain-des-Prés, and you’ll probably want to come back here a few times.
 A good option though is to start by crossing the Pont des Arts from the Louvre side (Right Bank) and into the northern end of the Saint-Germain-des-Prés quarter (Left Bank).

 - Where to finish: the beautiful Luxembourg Garden on the southern end of Saint-Germain is a great place to rest before heading back.
 In the bonus section, I’ll be sharing with you one of my secret tips for an even better place to end your Saint Germain itinerary so stay tuned!